muhammednagy/pipedrive-challenge/README.md

 For more details please take a look at the application swagger running at `/documentation/index.html`

 * `GET` `/api/v1/people` - get all people who their gists are being tracked
-* `GET` `/api/v1/person/:username` - get a person gists since last visit (can also get all gists. please look at swagger for more details)
+* `GET` `/api/v1/people/:username` - get a person gists since last visit (can also get all gists. please look at swagger for more details)
-* `DELETE` `/api/v1/person/:username` - delete a person from app DB and stop tracking the person's github
+* `DELETE` `/api/v1/people/:username` - delete a person from app DB and stop tracking the person's github
-* `POST` `/api/v1/person` - add a new person.  send username in as formData in the request body.
+* `POST` `/api/v1/people` - add a new person.  send username in as formData in the request body.

 ### Notes

 * Upon trying to understand  the difference between pipedrive terms deal and activity it seemed like activity makes sense as a gist

-* I decided to use sqlite3 since the app usage is fairly simple and having a big postgresql or mysql server might be too much at least in the beginning of the API. switching to postgres or mysql should require around 3 lines of code change thanks to using Gorm (ORM)
+* I started with using sqlite3 but then realized that scaling with sqlite3 is going to be very hard due to it being a file and being really hard to be used by more than 1 replica sets at the same time. so I decided to convert to MySQL instead. however, changing database to for example PostgreSQL is fairly simple and easy due to using an ORM.
+  Changing to sqlite3 would take a bit more changes than a couple of code lines due to the fact that sqlite is based on a file.
+  Current ORM does all action by default in a transaction which would mean that if two replicas tried to update at the same time exactly then only 1 would update and the other won't.

 * a github user seems like it could be a person, and I don't find any harm in storing the username and email (we get it from Github), so I decided to make a DB person correspond to Pipedrive Person and having gists as notes that would